ThisisJaws/Pi/ReadMe.txt

 2. Navigate to the irrlicht source directory (Irrlicht_1.9.0_OGL-ES/source/Irrlicht) and type 'make' to compile the engine
 3. Navigate to the SourceCode folder and type 'make' to compile the game
 4. Inside the SourceCode folder type ./linuxBuild to run the game

+If you would like to use an xbox 360 gamepad for input then do the following:
+1. Install the xbox pad driver sudo apt-get install xboxdrv
+There are now two ways to set up your pad
+2a.
+Before the game is launched type in the following with the pad connected:
+	sudo xboxdrv --trigger-as-button --id 0 --led 2 --deadzone 4000 --silent & sleep 1
+2b.
+To detect and activate the pad on start up do the following:
+		sudo nano /etc/rc.local
+	then place your cursor between the "fi" and "exit 0" lines and type: xboxdrv --trigger-as-button --id 0 --led 2 --deadzone 4000 --silent & sleep 1 Then reboot the pi
+		sudo reboot
+	Your pad will have to be connected each time you restart the pi, otherwise refer to step 2a.
+3. You may get the error LIBUSB_ERROR_ACCESS if this is the case then add the following after xboxdrv and before --trigger-as-button
+	--detach-kernel-driver